 3. Green lynx spider (Peucetia viridans) eats large four spotted scoliid wasp (Pygodasis quadrimaculata)

-There were plenty of bees solitary wasps on the flowers in the restoration zone, and also plenty of green lynx spiders lying in wait on those flowers.
+There were plenty of bees and solitary wasps on the flowers in the restoration zone, and also plenty of green lynx spiders lying in wait on those flowers.
 Let’s take a closer look at this one: